LinkedIn logo box with just the ¿in¿ in dark blue and light blue colors

 There are six panels on the UP Alumni tool to slice and dice member data: where they live (location), where they work (current employer), what they do (current job function), what they studied (major/field), what they are skilled at, and how you’re connected.
 For career starters, location and major of study are the most straightforward and relevant filters.

 As an example, UConn Business students are more likely to find internships or jobs at insurance companies like Travelers, The Hartford, Aetna, or Cigna in the Hartford area—after all, Hartford is called the "Insurance Capital of the World.''
 Pratt & Whitney is another popular employer for students in such majors even though it’s an aerospace manufacturer, thanks to its headquarters in a local town.
-However, for the same group of Business students, the New York City area or Boston area are top destinations, making the most popular employer list totally different with offerings of financial service companies like Deloitte, PwC, Liberty Mutual Insurance, and even investment banks like Morgan Staley.
+However, for the same group of Business students, the New York City or Boston areas are top destinations, making the most popular employer list totally different with offerings of financial service companies like Deloitte, PwC, Liberty Mutual Insurance, and even investment banks like Morgan Staley.

 UConn's LinkedIn university page using alumni tool with certain criteria